February 28, 2018

 By Carolyn Ali February 28, 2018 #php comments_number('0 Comment', '1 Comment', '% Comments'); ?> #php echo wpb_get_post_views(get_the_ID()); ?>

 Looking for a quintessentially British Columbian experience?
-In honour of the 150th anniversary of Canadian Confederation in 2017, here are the top five things to do in BC under $150.
+Here are the top five things to do in BC for under $150.

 Get a First Nations’ perspective on the waters surrounding Tofino (the southern section of Clayoquot Sound) from a 7.6-metre (25-foot) handcrafted cedar canoe.
 From March to October, T’ashii Paddle School offers coastal tours (from $65 per person) through Tla-o-qui-aht territory with a Nuuchahnulth guide offering insight on the history and culture.
 The Meares Island tour (from $89 per person) features a rainforest walk on Big Tree Trail, where you can marvel at the 1,000-year-old red cedars.

 Looking for adventure?
 Rafting on the Kicking Horse River is an adrenaline-pumping ride.
-From its base in the Rocky Mountain town of Golden (30 minutes west of the Alberta/British Columbia border), Wet N’ Wild Adventures offers a full-day tour ($129 per person) that covers 22 kilometres (14 miles) of the canyon.
-Families can get a tamer taste of the rapids on a three-hour introductory tour ($64 per adult/$34 per child aged five to 12) that floats down a scenic 11-kilometre (seven-mile) stretch.
+From its base in the Rocky Mountain town of Golden (30 minutes west of the Alberta/British Columbia border), Wet N’ Wild Adventures offers a full-day tour ($149 per person) that covers 22 kilometres (14 miles) of the canyon.
+Families can get a tamer taste of the rapids on a three-hour introductory tour ($89 per adult) that floats down a scenic 11-kilometre (seven-mile) stretch.